roeeyn/roeeyn_blog/_posts/2021-11-25-setup-ctfd-with-ssl.markdown

 # 2. Clone the CTFd repository

-We need to clone the CTFd repository, which contains all the files that we need to setup our platform.
+We need to clone the CTFd repository, which contains all the files that we need to set up our platform.

 ```shell
 git clone https://github.com/CTFd/CTFd.git